Akshit17/ColorBlindAid/README.md

 # ColorBlindAid

-A application for people suffering from color-blindness to help them see their surrounding colors real-time through webcam/mobile camera.
+A application to aid people suffering from suffering from any type of colorblindness such as Protanopia, Deuteranopia or Tritanopia to help them distinguish better between objects lying in the range of color they see as similar

-Under construction